Boise State vs. Saint Mary's (CA) College Basketball Predictions & Picks - December 1

 Boise State Performance Insights

-- The Broncos score 69.3 points per game (282nd in college basketball) and allow 68.5 (131st in college basketball) for a +5 scoring differential overall.
+- The Broncos average 69.3 points per game (282nd in college basketball) while allowing 68.5 per outing (132nd in college basketball).
+They have a +5 scoring differential overall.

-- Boise State wins the rebound battle by 2.2 boards on average.
-It collects 34.2 rebounds per game, which ranks 149th in college basketball, while its opponents pull down 32 per outing.
+- Boise State prevails in the rebound battle by an average of 2.2 boards.
+It is pulling down 34.2 rebounds per game (149th in college basketball) compared to its opponents' 32.0 per contest.

-- Boise State hits 5.7 three-pointers per game (310th in college basketball) at a 26.4% rate (343rd in college basketball), compared to the 5.8 its opponents make while shooting 31.8% from beyond the arc.
+- Boise State makes 5.7 three-pointers per game (310th in college basketball) compared to its opponents' 5.8.
+It shoots 26.4% from deep while its opponents hit 31.8% from long range.

 Saint Mary's (CA) Performance Insights

-- The Gaels put up 71.3 points per game (247th in college basketball) while allowing 60.7 per outing (17th in college basketball).
-They have a +74 scoring differential and outscore opponents by 10.6 points per game.
+- The Gaels outscore opponents by 10.6 points per game (posting 71.3 points per game, 247th in college basketball, and giving up 60.7 per outing, 17th in college basketball) and have a +74 scoring differential.

-- Saint Mary's (CA) wins the rebound battle by 13.9 boards on average.
-It records 40.3 rebounds per game, 12th in college basketball, while its opponents grab 26.4.
+- Saint Mary's (CA) records 40.3 rebounds per game (12th in college basketball) while allowing 26.4 per contest to opponents.
+It outrebounds opponents by 13.9 boards per game.

+- Saint Mary's (CA) connects on 2.6 more threes per game than the opposition, 7.6 (167th in college basketball) compared to its opponents' 5.0.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.